denngan/secProtocols_epfl18/nonceDis.md

 17. What is the goal of the Forbidden Attack?
 18. What is the goal of the known plain message attack?
 19. What are advantages and disadvantages of MAC-then Encrypt?
+20. Is the attack possible in real life?